Transportation of Dangerous Goods (TDG) - Overview

 - Ensure a competent person who has been trained in TDG prepares the shipping papers and any other documents such as Emergency Response Assistance Plan (ERAP) that are required under the TDG Regulations.

-- Ensure the carrier has the correct shipping papers and that the truck has the correct placards before it is loaded.
+- Ensure the carrier has the correct shipping papers and that the truck has the correct placards (if required) before it is loaded.

 Before employees can ship dangerous goods, they must be trained or be under the direct supervision of a TDG certified employee.
-Training is not required when an exemption applies.
+Training may not be required when dangerous goods are shipped by using one of the Special Case exemptions.

 For additional information, see the OSH Answers on TDG - Training requirements.